-DW looks at the Alternative for Germany (AfD) party, entering the Bundestag as the third largest party.
-Its main appeal is its opposition to Angela Merkel's open-door policy toward migrants.
+DW looks at the Alternative for Germany (AfD) party, the third-largest group in the Bundestag.
+Its main appeal is its opposition to Angela Merkel's welcoming policy toward migrants.

 From anti-EU to anti-immigration

 When it was formed in 2013, the AfD's main thrust was its opposition to bailouts of indebted European Union member states like Greece.
 But over time, it has become, first and foremost, an anti-immigration party.
 A recent study by the prestigious Bertelsmann Foundation concluded that this issue is the only one on which the party possesses significant appeal.